string-name-k1d/Robotics-Notes/Embedeed/IO/PWM_Servo.md

 ![](images/Servo-wires.png)![](images/GPIO_pins.png)
 After connecting, feel free to try to control the motor by generating PWM with different on-times.\
-It is may be helpful to write a function to help control the motor by mapping desired angle -> on-time.
+It may be helpful to write a function to help control the motor by mapping desired angle -> on-time.

 **ClassWork 3**